danieldiekmeier/textexpander-to-alfred3/README.md

 # TextExpander to Alfred 3

-*Note: Alfred 3 is currently in beta.
-Their format for snippets may change and this program may (temporarily) stop working as a result.*

 With [TextExpander](https://smilesoftware.com/textexpander) changing its business model, the new [Alfred](https://www.alfredapp.com/) version supporting text replacement, and the general wish to use the smallest number of different apps, I wrote this script to convert the `.textexpander` files to `.alfredsnippets` files.

 TextExpander uses a `plist` with all the entries in an array, and Alfred uses a ZIP file containing a JSON file for each snippet.